sjdkay/ePIC_DEMP_Analysis/README.md

 Currently, the main analysis script works for DEMP pion events.
 In future, the capability to analyse DEMP kaon events will be added.

-The main script is the DEMP_Analysis.C in the DEMP_Analysis directory.
+The main script is the DEMP_Analysis.C script.
 Instructions on running this script are provided upon executin via -

 root -l DEMP_Analysis.C